JohnathenHarker/2detTELA/README.md

 - `benchmarkD.py`: 2000 automata with 12 states and 2.28 nondeterministic choices (avg.) per state.
 Random acceptance conditions range from length 2 to 21 (in DNF).
 The timeout is 1500s, the memory limit is 20GB.
 Compares Spot and determinisation via product.
 - `benchmarkE.py`: 999 automata with 12 states and 0.17, 1.12 or 2.28 nondeterministic choices (avg.) per state.
 Random acceptance conditions range from length 2 to 21 (in DNF).
 The timeout is 1500s, the memory limit is 20GB.
 Compares all approaches (Spot, determinisation via product, the three other new determinization algorithms, limited-deterministic).
 - `benchmarkF.py`: 2000 automata with 15 states and 3.3 nondeterministic choices (avg.) per state.
 Random acceptance conditions range from length 2 to 41 (in DNF).
 The timeout is 1500s, the memory limit is 20GB.
 Compares determinisation via product and limited-deterministic.

+## Create Figures
+Running `python3 evaluate.py` after running the bechmarks produces a number of `.csv` files in the folder `figure` that are used by the LaTex scripts in the same folder to create all the plots.